Temporary event notice

 Consumer complaint: We would always advise that in the event of a complaint the first contact is made with the trader by you - preferably in the form a letter (with proof of delivery).
 If that has not worked, if you are located in the UK, Adviceguide will give you advice.
 From outside the UK contact the UK European Consumer Centre.

-Other redress: If a licensing authority decides not to issue a counter notice in relation to an objection notice the chief police officer can appeal the decision.
+Other redress: If a licensing authority decides not to issue a counter notice in relation to an objection notice the chief police officer or Environmental Health can appeal the decision.
 Appeals must be made to the local Magistrates' court within 21 days.
 An appeal may not be brought later than five working days from the day of the planned event.

 - National Outdoor Events Association (NDEA)